Ed-Wares/.github/README.md

-# Ed-Wares
+# Ed-Wares Organization

-Edward's softWare development projects

-Full site and documentation are available at [https://edwares.com](https://edwares.com)
+(This is not the profile readme)